 “But by using the code pushdown term and not “stored procedures + DB views”, they not only have an innovative term for real “stored procedures” but also obscure that classic ABAP views are extremely far behind REAL Views that exist for decades and that this is one reason why the database is kept so stupid in classical “ERP on AnyDB”.”

 This is why analyzing the terminology that SAP uses is so important.
-SAP uses specialized and often inaccurate terminology in order to to lie to customers.
-This is found the way that SAP called HANA “in memory,” which we cover in the next section.
+SAP uses specialized and often inaccurate terminology to lie to customers.
+This is found in the way that SAP called HANA “in memory,” which we cover in the next section.
 When a false term is used, it is just the starting point.
-It can be considered the sound of a gate opening for what will be a torrent of false information.
+It can be considered the sound of a gate opening for what will be a torrent of incorrect information.

 SAP’s presented logic for code pushdown is performance, but when SAP had no database to sell, they were in favor of performing processing in the application layer.
 The code pushdown is what has served as justification for SAP to keep S/4HANA exclusive to HANA.
 That is curious, an ERP system, which has relatively low-performance requirements must have the code pushed down to the HANA database, but other applications that SAP offers, that SAP has less account control over, still work on AnyDB.

-Here the obvious factor in the determination of which applications are exclusive to HANA and which does not have to do with leverage, not the technical requirements.
+Here the apparent factor in the determination of which applications are exclusive to HANA and which do not have to do with leverage, not the technical requirements.

 Oracle on SAP’s Code Push Down

 In Oracle’s August 2019 paper Oracle for SAP Database Update, Oracle has the following to say on SAP’s innovation claim regarding code pushdown.